 Beverly Rae Kimes, Automobile Quarterly, Vol. 5, No. 2 (1966)

-417,528 Plymouth vehicles were made in the 1939 model year.
+In the 1938 model year, 417,528 Plymouth vehicles were made.
 The Deluxe (P8) model far outsold the entry-level Road King (P7) model.
 Almost half of the Plymouths produced were 4-door sedans.

 There were 5,976 convertible coupes manufactured along with 387 4-door convertibles, 1,777 woody wagons and 1,850 limousines with a 20" stretch.